 This Classic Southern Pecan Pie recipe is a vintage family recipe and a mainstay at our Thanksgiving dinner every year, but it's not just for holidays!

-This sweet pecan pie is the perfect dessert after a savory turkey dinner of turkey, cornbread dressing, candied sweet potatoes, green bean casserole, collard greens and sweet tea!
+This is the perfect dessert after a savory turkey dinner of turkey, cornbread dressing, candied sweet potatoes, green bean casserole, collard greens and sweet tea!

 Why this recipe works

-- Classic - nothing fancy or complicated; just mix up some simple ingredients and pour 'em in a pie shell
+- Classic – nothing fancy or complicated; just mix up some simple ingredients and pour ’em in a prepared crust

 - Delicious - just the right amount of sugar! not too sweet